kam-stand/D-lang/README.md

 ---

-> :exclamation: Beware that not all of the source files have every solution to the exercise as I mainly choose exercises to better help me understand concepts.
+> :exclamation: Beware that not all solution to the exercises for each chapter was done.
 Furthermore, not all chapter may be listed as they may have been combined to reduce reduncancy.
+Since, I mainly was reading and then coding I usually filled in the gaps of my knowledge with exercises that helped me better grasp certain concepts.
+If you want to find all solutions to exercises then the textbook linked in this repository has them at the end of each chapter.

 ## Resource Guide